-For the first time in 60 years, visitors are able to hear the lost stories of immigrant care and see the abandoned hospital buildings, once considered to be the most modern in the United States.
-Access to the hospital complex is by guided tour only, and tickets should be pre-purchased through Statue Cruises.
-Tickets for the 90-minute tour and ferry are \$65.50 (\$61 for seniors) and are available only to those ages 13 and older.
+For the first time in 60 years, visitors are able to view a portion of the 22 hospital buildings, once considered to be the largest and most modern in the United States.
+Access to the hospital complex is by guided tour only and tickets for the tours must be pre-purchased through Statue Cruises.